 16. Take Photos From a Distance

-Posed photos are awesome, but why not add some spontaneity to your photoshoot?
+Posed photos of couples are awesome, but why not add some spontaneity to your photoshoot?
 Instead of getting close to your models, take a few steps back.
 If you need inspiration for this, check out Samantha Marquart’s Instagram.
 She’s currently working on a self-isolation series.
 To stay safe, she takes photos of her models from a distance.
 This gives all of her photos a cozy and intimate atmosphere.

 You can use a zoom lens to take high-quality photos from afar.
 This is a better alternative to cropping your photos and compromising their quality.